bhf/aeron-cache/README.md

 Prometheus+cAdvisor and tracing with Jaeger+OTEL.
 Containerized and deployable with ```docker compose``` or on Kubernetes via ```helm``` or ```kubectl```.

-MCP server via AutoMCP for use via LLMs and AI Agents.
+MCP server via AutoMCP for use with LLMs and AI Agents.